3 Ways to Use Conversion Analysis on Your Website

 Conversion analysis is a method of tracking your website visitors’ actions to see whether they do what you hope they will—convert—or drop off.
 A conversion analysis can help you identify which kinds of customers and which types of actions correspond to conversion, as well as when and where users fail to convert.
 It measures the impact of your experiments and tells you what’s working to increase conversions, and what isn’t.

 To conduct a conversion analysis, you have to understand your customers’ journey.
-The best way to do this is to map out each step a customer takes in a conversion funnel so that you have an overview of the ideal steps needed to convert your website visitors into customers.
+The best way to do this is to map out each step a customer takes in a so that you have an overview of the ideal steps needed to convert your website visitors into customers.

 You can conduct a conversion analysis on any part of your product or website where you expect users to convert.
 Three common areas for conversion analysis include the shopping cart, landing page, and blog post.